Updated March 22, 2018

-Clegg’s study is the most recent neurological explanation for why we overeat.
+Clegg’s 2009 study provides a neurological explanation for why we overeat.
 But it’s only one piece of the puzzle, she acknowledges.
-Lately, overeating has been blamed on everything from our interactions with friends and family to our genes to an evolutionary glitch.
+Overeating has been blamed on everything from our interactions with friends and family to our genes to an evolutionary glitch.
 “On every level you can find contributors,” says Caroline Davis, an obesity expert, York University kinesiology prof and researcher for the University Health Network in Toronto.
 “And I don’t think one is more important than the other.”
 There is even a push to have compulsive overeating recognized as a brain disorder like drug addiction.

 If there is one clear consensus, it’s that overeating is complex—and not always our own fault.
 “Eating is a behaviour, but it is certainly not something that is 100 per cent under your voluntary control,” says Louis Pérusse, director of kinesiology and professor of social and preventative medicine at Laval University in Quebec City.
 “It’s more than just, ‘Don’t eat if you’re not hungry.’ ”